Estate Planning Canada17 Retirement Life Challenges To Consider

 Adjusting To Retirement Life Takes Time

-Retirement life comes with an adjustment period especially if you’ve been working full-time and not sure how to spend your days.
+Retirement life comes with an adjustment period, especially if you’ve been working full-time and are unsure how to spend your days.

-For some people such as my parents retirement life means picking up side-jobs just to stay busy.
+For some people, such as my parents, retirement life means picking up side jobs to stay busy.

-Another consideration is planning retirement life when you have little to no retirement savings.
+Another consideration is planning a retirement when you have little to no retirement savings.

-If you haven’t or couldn’t invest in your retirement expect to live a simple retirement but fulfilling.
+If you haven’t or couldn’t invest in your retirement, expect to live a simple but fulfilling retirement.

-You don’t have to jet away to sunny destinations nor own a cottage on the lake to be retirement happy.
+You don’t have to jet away to sunny destinations or own a cottage on the lake to be happy in retirement.

 Make the final years the best years of your life by being realistic and having a retirement plan B.